Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Experiment

-\emph{Excited subbands and charge metastability}.
+\emph{VPS, charge metastability and Dirac screening breakdown}.
 In Fig.\ref{fig5} we analyze two complementary aspects of the TI charging phenomenology.
 Fig.\ref{fig5}-a shows a set of hysteretic charging characteristics $C_{tot}(V_g)$ for increasing gate voltage amplitudes $V_g^m$ in sample $S_A$.
 They have a butterfly shape with two capacitance minima that are shifted upward or backward depending on the direction of the voltage sweep.
-We attribute this metastability to the nucleation of bulk carriers at high electric field, either electrons or holes depending on the field history.
+We attribute this metastability to the breakdown of Dirac screening and the nucleation of bulk carriers at high electric field, either electrons or holes depending on the field history.
 The loop width, $\Delta V_g(V_g^m)$ (inset) sets-in at $V_g^m\simeq3\;\mathrm{V}$ and gradually increases up to $\Delta V_g\simeq3\;\mathrm{V}$ at $V_g^m\simeq10\;\mathrm{V}$, corresponding to a bulk charge variation $\Delta n_B=\pm 2\;10^{12}\;\mathrm{cm^{-2}}$.
 Note that the capacitance minima are shifted upward at large $V_g^m$ supporting the contribution of additional bulk carriers in the compressibility.
+The presence of charge metastability signals the Dirac screening breakdown.